ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/kindness-of-strangers.md

 In recent times, the family structure, long a constant and stable source of support, has become less structured and less available.
 People close to us historically might have depended on are no longer close.
 Close connections may be via social media, but the absence of presence in real time and space cannot meet our needs.

-> "And so, increasingly the older person comes to need the attention of strangers and depend on these being known for not being structured and close."
+> And so, increasingly the older person comes to need the attention of strangers and depend on these being known for not being structured and close.

 The reasons for this are many and complex, and it needs to be said that the presence of technology writ large has something to do with defining intimate, in-person connections with successive approximations.
 However, some needs require physical presence.
 This does matter to old people, maybe even more so than at younger ages.